Skip to main content

 The following instructions explain how to use the Organization Users page.
 Organization Users are the end users who utilize network client devices and/or authenticate into network devices.
 Identity provider (IdP) sources assist in managing these end users, allowing the Dashboard to work with the same users and groups as existing enterprise IdP systems.
 Information such as names, email addresses, usernames, and User Principal Names (UPN) are sourced from the IdP, ensuring that there is a reliable single source of end user information within the Meraki Dashboard.

 Optionally, multiple IdP sources can be synced into a Meraki Organization, enabling the integration of end users from various IdP sources into one cohesive system.
-Organization Users can be accessed across the organization and utilized in any of the networks and Combined Dashboard Networks
+Organization Users are accessible across the organization and can be used in any network and Combined Dashboard Networks

-Note: Organization Users is in Early Access and needs to be opted in.
-The Early Access page is available to org-write admins in the navigation menu by going to Organization > Configure > Early Access.
+• To access the Organization Users feature, opt-in is required.
+Org-write admins can find the Early Access page in the navigation menu under Organization > Configure > Early Access.

-Some features and user interface screenshots referenced in this document may change as development progresses throughout the Early Access period.
+• Features and user interface screenshots in this document may change during the Early Access period as development continues.

 Concepts

-The Organization User page is built around two core concepts: end users and groups.
+The Organization User page focuses on two main concepts: end users and groups.
 An end user refers to an individual identity, such as an employee, contractor, or guest user, who can be granted access to various network services like VPN or wireless authentication.
 A group is a logical collection of users, typically organized by function, department, or access needs, which enables admins to manage permissions and policies at scale.
 By combining users and groups together, administrators can efficiently assign roles, enforce access controls, and maintain consistency across organizational units, whether users are created locally or synced from external identity providers.

 End Users